 If you suspect there may be fraudulent activity on your account, you must notify the bank immediately.

-Where can I learn more about protecting my ATM and debit cards?
+Where can I learn more about protecting my debit card?

 You can learn more about protecting your card or reporting fraudulent transactions by visiting the Federal Trade Commission website.